konveyor/konveyor.github.io/content/Move2Kube/Tutorials/CustomizeOutput/customGenDockerFile.md

 draft: false
 ---

-In this tutorial we will make Move2Kube add custom Dockerfile, and a custom file.
+In this tutorial, Move2Kube will add a custom Dockerfile, and a custom file.

 1. Create an empty workspace directory named `workspace` and make it the current working directory.
 Assume all commands are executed within this directory.
 ```console